cerbos/wit-adapter/README.md

 ## Example

 In the example, the client application `http-proxy` starts the HTTP component, and then calls the `epdp-wasi` via its rich interface.
+The repository contains a sample version of `epdp-wasm.wasm`.
+You can use the Cerbos Hub to download `epdp-wasm` with your policies.

 Prerequisites:
 1. Rust toolchain.